mcpdotdirect/starknet-mcp-server/README.md

 - `get_starknet_nft_balance`: Get the number of NFTs owned by an address

 #### Transfer Tools
-- `transfer_starknet_eth`: Transfer ETH from one account to another
+- `transfer_starknet_eth`: Transfer ETH from one account to another (amounts in human-readable format)
-- `transfer_starknet_strk`: Transfer STRK from one account to another
+- `transfer_starknet_strk`: Transfer STRK from one account to another (amounts in human-readable format)
-- `transfer_starknet_token`: Transfer ERC20 tokens from one account to another
+- `transfer_starknet_token`: Transfer ERC20 tokens from one account to another (amounts in human-readable format)

 ### Available MCP Resources